-3.12.3.
-The shareholding of DHDTL as on Valuation Date is as follows:

-Sr. No. Particulars No. of Shares %

-1 Shrem Roadways Private Limited 79,656 99.87%

-2 Others 100 0.13%

-Total 79,756 100.00%

-I have been represented by the Investment Manager that there is no change in shareholding pattern from the Valuation Date till the date of this Report.

-- 3.12.4.
+3.12.4.
 DBL was the original bidder for the Project SPVs, and was also responsible as the EPC contractor for the construction and development of each of the Projects.
-Pursuant to a term sheet dated 24th August 2017, master agreement dated 18th December 2017 and share acquisition agreements dated 26th March 2018, the Shrem group has acquired shareholding in the Project SPVs. - 3.12.5.
-The O&M Contract for this project is signed between SPV and its immediate holding company and subsequently immediate holding company has entered into sub contract agreement with DBL whereby DBL will be responsible for discharging all the O&M functions required to be discharged under the Concession Agreement.
+Pursuant to a term sheet dated 24th

+August 2017, master agreement dated 18th December 2017 and share acquisition agreements dated 26th March 2018, the Shrem group has acquired shareholding in the Project SPVs.

+- 3.12.5.
+The O&M Contract for this project is signed between SPV, Project Manager and Dilip Buildcon Limited whereby DBL will be responsible for discharging all the O&M functions (routine operation and maintenance as well as major maintenance and repairs) required to be discharged under the Concession Agreement. - 3.12.6.
+My team shall conduct physical site visit of the road stretch of DHDTL by the end of Q1 FY 2022 (i.e. by 30th June 2022).
+Following pictures have been provided by Investment Manager:
-3.12.6.
-Due to the current scenario of restrictions imposed by the government on account of COVID-19 pandemic, it was not possible to conduct physical site visit for the SPVs.
-My team had conducted virtual visit to the extent appropriate during the course of this engagement.
-Refer below for the pictures of the SPV.